Mark Bonney

 Mark Philip John Bonney (born 2 March 1957) is an Anglican priest.
 Since 2012, he has served as the dean of Ely.

 Early life

 He was born in 1957.
-He was educated at a school in at Northgate Grammar School in Ipswich Having been awarded a scholarship as a choral exhibitioner, he studied music at St Catharine's College, Cambridge.
+He was educated at Northgate Grammar School in Ipswich.
+Having been awarded a scholarship as a choral exhibitioner, he studied music at St Catharine's College, Cambridge.
 He graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1978; his BA was promoted to a Master of Arts (MA Cantab) degree in 1982.
 He gained a Blue in both Tennis and Golf while studying for this degree.

 Having completed his music degree, he taught the subject for three years.
 He left teaching to train for the priesthood and entered St Stephen's House, Oxford.
 Having studied theology, he graduated from the University of Oxford with a BA degree in 1984; this degree was promoted to an MA Oxon in 1989.
 He then undertook a further year of ministerial training at St Stephen's House.